ELECTRONIC PRESS KIT

 More interest was gained – however the band suffered a set back which then required a line up change.
 With a new guitarist joining the band, they continued on for a while playing gigs in and around Scotland, however it was not to be, and due to personal differences, the band parted ways with some members forming ‘Pariah’ and others going on to their respective life choices.

 The band struck up a relationship with Dundee born warhorses ‘Satans Empire’.
 The bands played several dates together in London, Glasgow and Dundee which then led to Victorius being invited to play a festival in London in June 2019.
-The band have since played gigs supporting Oliver Dawson Saxon, Absolva and have recently played the Wildfire showcase gig in Blackpool.
+The band have since played gigs supporting Oliver Dawson Saxon and Absolva and have recently played their first post lockdown gig “Stormbreakers” at the Dreadnought Rock venue in Bathgate along with the Wildfire Festival the week after.

-They have just released their debut 8 track album, ‘Rise From The Flames’.
+They recently released their debut 8 track album, ‘Rise From The Flames’ in October 2020.

 Vocals, Lead Guitar